Rhetos/ODataGenerator/Readme.md

 1. Set the new version number in `ChangeVersion.bat` and start it.
 2. Start `CreatePackage.bat`.
 Instalation package (.zip) is going to be created in parent directory of ODataGenerator.

+The generated web service uses *Microsoft WCF Data Services 5.0* (it comes with Visual Studio 2012).
+The Data Services dlls are included with the ODataGenerator package.